 General admission is $25.00 per private non-commercial vehicle or $12.00 for pedestrians or bicyclists.
 Keep the receipt, because it will allow you seven days entrance to the National Park (2018).

 If you are staying for a longer time in Hawaii you may also be interested in the annual “Hawai`i Tri-Park Pass” ($30.00).
 This pass allows access for one full year from date of first use at the Hawai’i Volcanoes National Park and the Pu’uhonua o Honaunau National Historical Park on the Big Island, and to the Haleakala National Park on Maui.

 The pass admits the pass owner and/or spouse along with accompanying persons in a single, private, non-commercial vehicle.
 When your entry is by other means (bicycle, foot, Hele-On bus, etc.) it covers the purchaser and accompanying immediate family (spouse, children, and parents).
 The pass is not refundable or transferable.

-Below you can find the 2013 map of the (most popular) summit area of the Hawaii Volcanoes National Park.
+Below you can find the 2018 map of the (most popular) summit area of the Hawaii Volcanoes National Park.
 You can find larger maps of the complete park area and the island at the maps section of the national park website.